didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 Previous article ☞ **[How to keep learning while working, Part 2: What experienced people taught me about learning on the job](/how-to-keep-learning-while-working/what-experienced-people-taught-me-about-learning-on-the-job)**

-In late 2019, the project I was working on needed a new lead mobile developer as the previous one moved on to another project.
+In late 2019, the project I was working on needed a new lead mobile developer as the previous lead moved on to another project.
 At that point, the only experience I had as a mobile developer was a two months stint two years before.
-Nevertheless, I decided to take on the challenge because it was a really urgent need for our project.
+Nevertheless, I decided to take on the challenge because it was an urgent need for our project.

-Although my employer at the time gave me plenty of time to onboard and get used to the technicalities of the project, I knew it wouldn't be enough to make me a good enough mobile developer.
+Although my employer at the time gave me plenty of time to onboard and get used to the technicalities of the project, I knew it wouldn't be enough to make me an excellent mobile developer.
 I needed to learn and practice more to get to that point.

 Fortunately, my all around knowledge of software development helped me get up to speed faster.
 I wasn't yet a good mobile developer but I was already contributing to the project after a month or so.